oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 We can see the state of our pods, look at the RESTARTS column, all of the values are 0 (if there was a problem, for example Kubernetes could not download the container images you would see a message in the Status column, and possibly additional re-starts, but here everything is A-OK.)

-We're going to simulate a crash in our program, this will cause the container to exit, and Kubernetes will idntify this and start a replacement container for us.
+We're going to simulate a crash in our program, this will cause the container to exit, and Kubernetes will identify this and start a replacement container in the pod for us.

-Using the name of the storefront pod above let's connect to the container in the pod using kubectl, and then use ps to see what processes are running in it:
+Using the name of the storefront pod above let's connect to the container in the pod using kubectl:

 -  `kubectl exec storefront-65bd698bb4-cq26l -ti -- /bin/bash`

-- Simulate a major fault that causes a service failure by killing the process running our service :
+Simulate a major fault that causes a service failure by killing the process running our service :

   - `kill -1 1`

 ```